Importing music from the server

 And import music from the share:

 export LIBRARY_ID="<your_libary_id>" python api/manage.py import_files $LIBRARY_ID "/srv/funkwhale/data/music/nfsshare/" --recursive --noinput --in-place

-To fix that, you can use bind mounts instead of symbolic links, as it replicates the source directory tree.
-With the previous NFS share, it would go this way:
+To fix that, you can use bind mounts instead of symbolic links, as they replicate the source directory tree.
+With the previous NFS share, use this command:

 mount --bind /media/mynfsshare /srv/funkwhale/data/music/nfsshare